Skip Navigation

 • You may continue to contact your existing providers’ offices directly to schedule visits.
 Once you have seen your provider at their health system location and their practice has been added to the new electronic medical record, many visits can be self-scheduled in MyChart, the health system’s patient portal.
 If you do not have MyChart or are seeking to establish care with a new provider, call 913-588-1227.
 You can also submit a request for a health resource center representative to call you for scheduling support.

-• Once your doctors’ offices have transitioned to health system technologies, you’ll be invited by text to complete previsit tasks in advance.
+• Once your doctors’ offices have transitioned to health system technologies, you’ll be invited by text to complete previsit tasks 7 days before your visit date.
 You will receive a link to confirm demographics, add an insurance card, complete health questionnaires and more.
-Follow the link – available to MyChart and non-MyChart users alike – to take care of these tasks from the comfort of home.
-Unfinished tasks can be completed on our device or yours when you arrive for your visit.
+Whether you have a MyChart account or not, you can click the link to take care of these tasks from the comfort of home and to speed up the check-in process on arrival.
+Any unfinished tasks can be completed on our device or yours when you arrive for your visit.

 Patient portals